oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/local-tenancy/local-tenancy.md

 ## Introduction

-This lab will show you how to setup and run the Seer Equities Loan Approval application on OCI.
-This guide is designed to walk you through the complete setup process, which includes provisioning required services and installing dependencies enabling you to launch and run the application on OCI.
+This lab will show you how to set up and run the SeerStructures construction project review application on OCI.
+This guide walks you through the complete setup process, including provisioning the required services and installing the dependencies needed to launch and run the application on OCI.

 The document is structured to help you meet all prerequisites, configure both the Autonomous AI Database and the OCI Generative AI Service, and troubleshoot any issues that may arise during setup.
 Whether you're new to Oracle Cloud Infrastructure or simply deploying for development and testing, this step-by-step guide will ensure a smooth setup experience.